kai-tub/latex-beamer-pure-minimalistic/README.md

 not on the slides.

 ## Main goals
-- No errors or warnings are produced by the theme
+- No warnings are produced by the theme
 - It should be looking *good* in a 4:3 and 16:9 aspect ratio, without the need to change anything.
 - Provides an environment for vertical-spaced items